 In addition to pre-authorization clinical trials, further studies have been conducted in order to assess the efficacy and safety of the vaccine in clinical practice in different populations.
-All these studies are retrospective and effectiveness therefore was evaluated ex-post in immunocompromised subjects or with comorbidity, once the study was completed and the characteristics of the immunized people verified.
+All of these studies are retrospective, and effectiveness was therefore evaluated ex-post in immunocompromised subjects or with comorbidity, once the study was completed and the characteristics of the immunized people verified.